 The City Congregation holds Shabbat celebrations twice a month on Friday evenings at 7:30 PM at St. John’s Evangelical Lutheran Church, 81 Christopher Street, in the West Village.
-Each Shabbat includes a 40-minute service followed by a presentation about a Jewish cultural topic and a pot luck dessert.
+Each Shabbat includes a 30-40 minute service followed by a presentation about a Jewish cultural topic, a pot-luck dessert, and time for schmoozing.
 Guests are always welcome to attend our free Shabbat celebrations.

 See details of upcoming Shabbat programs.

 Secular Shabbat services

 The essence of Shabbat is deeply compatible with our humanistic philosophy: to create a special moment in time when we set aside the work of our daily lives and rejuvenate our spirit for the week ahead.
-Our services combine elements of the traditional Shabbat celebration with modern readings and non-theistic invocations.
-Our music includes original songs as well as familiar melodies with lyrics that have been adapted to reflect our humanistic beliefs.
+Our services combine modern readings, our own humanistic blessings, and original songs as well as familiar melodies with lyrics that have been adapted to reflect our humanistic beliefs.